Tarquiscani/evolving-city-generation/doc/city_generation_algorithm/city_generation_algorithm.md

     ![Room](images/algorithm_new_building_block_access.png)
 3. The new building must be accessible from outside, i.e. cannot be built in a courtyard completely surrounded by other buildings.
     ![Room](images/algorithm_new_building_doesnt_have_access.png)
-4. Among all the possible positions pick the one that  maximizes the length of the wall shared with another room of a building belonging to the same block.
+4. Among all the possible positions pick the one that  maximizes the length of the wall shared with rooms of other buildings belonging to the same block.
     ![Room](images/algorithm_new_building_maximize_adjacency.png)
 5. When a block is full, build the new building in a new block.
     1. Build it maximizing the proximity to the buildings of an existing block.